Mid Cornwall · TR1 · Cornwall Council Central

 Why Truro is its own job.

-The Truro Conservation Area covers a wide central zone including Lemon Street, the cathedral precinct and the river frontage.
+In Truro the planning picture is specific: the Truro Conservation Area covers a wide central zone including Lemon Street, the cathedral precinct and the river frontage.
 As the home of Cornwall Council planning, it tends to set the tone for design expectations across the county.
 For new build specifically, parts of Truro sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Truro project as a TR1-area job first — not a generic Cornwall job with a postcode bolted on.
+That local reading is what makes a Truro (TR1) project different from a generic Cornwall scheme — and is the whole reason we work this way.
+On Edwardian villas in particular — the kind you'll also find toward Perranwell Station — the new build brief always has to read the existing fabric first.

 Planning note